Upcoming Meetings

 Who We Are

 We are employees of government agencies, non-profit, grassroots, and for-profit organizations, as well as community and environmental justice leaders who reside and work in the Chesapeake Bay watershed.
-We are diversity, equity, inclusion, and justice experts, hiring managers, and individuals who are passionate about advancing DEIJ in the work to conserve and restore the Chesapeake Bay and its waterways.
+We are a mixture of diversity, equity, inclusion, and justice experts, hiring managers, program leads, and professionals who are passionate about advancing DEIJA in the work to conserve and restore the Chesapeake Bay and its waterways.

 Our Steering Committee